upperlinecode/drone-programming-boilerplate/README.md

 Starter code for programming the Parrot Mambo drone, via bluetooth.

+**Note: This lab currently works only with local machines and will not work with cloud9.
+It has been tested successfully on Mac OS**

-Fork and clone this repository, and then run `node install` to install the needed dependencies.
+Fork and clone this repository, and then run `npm install` to install the needed dependencies.

 Open `index.js` to see the code that controls the code.
 To connect to the drone and run the script, run `node index.js`